-For each level, you will need to:
+For each level, you'll need to:

-- attend a Girlguiding-approved two-day training course
+- Attend a Girlguiding-approved 2-day training course.

-- gain further experience and record it in your log book as recommended by the Director of Training
+- Gain further experience and record it in your log book as recommended by the director of training.

-- be assessed by an Mountaineering Instructor Award (MIA) or Mountaineering Instructor Certificate (MIC) holder.
+- Be assessed by an Mountaineering Instructor Award (MIA) or Mountaineering Instructor Certificate (MIC) holder.

 Who can take this qualification?